 Do I need to buy special goggles before I come?

-No. Goggles are provided free with every buggy safari, along with your helmet, briefing, guide and insurance.
+Not in advance.
+Your helmet, briefing, supervised test drive and guide are included in the price, and OTG goggles that fit over glasses are sold at our base on the day, so you can simply buy a pair there — or bring your own if you already have some.
 All you might want to add is a glasses retainer strap or a small bottle of contact-lens drops, both of which pack into a pocket.

 Ready to book?

 Booking a buggy safari is refreshingly simple.
 Reserve your date online with no prepayment and pay on the day of your ride, so there is nothing to lose if plans change.
 Check the live price when you book, choose a morning or afternoon session, and confirm your hotel for the free pick-up, with the exact transfer time confirmed at booking.
-Then all that's left is to sort your eyewear, jump in the buggy and let the Taurus foothills do the rest.
+Then all that's left is to sort your eyewear, book your Side buggy safari and let the Taurus foothills do the rest.